 How to Decide Whether to Keep a Baby: Parenting in Indiana

 When you first learn that you are pregnant you may be asking yourself “Should I keep my baby?”
 Choosing to parent is not an easy choice, so it is important to consider all of the facts before making your decision.

 - Which is more expensive, pregnancy or adoption?
 The cost of raising a child may be one of your first concerns.
-The cost of parenting is significant compared to adoption.
+The cost of parenting is significant compared to adoption in Indiana.
 According to the Department of Agriculture, the average annual cost of raising a child in Indiana is about $12,000.
 You will also need to think about the cost of hospital care as well as prenatal visits.
 However, when you choose adoption, the entire process will be free to you, and you can even receive financial assistance for certain living and pregnancy expenses.

 - Will the father be involved, or will you need to raise your child alone?
 It is possible that are in a situation where you have an unsupportive or uninvolved birth father.
 Having to choose between becoming a single mother or placing your child for adoption could be another dilemma that you are facing.
 The best place to start is by calling 1-800-ADOPTION.
 An adoption professional can help with your current situation.